Tissington Hall

+A rococo gothic fireplace in the house follows a published design by Batty Langley.

 The Hall is open to the public at specified times of the year and is available for commercial and private functions.

 The Hall is Grade II* listed, the second-highest designation.
 The garden terraces and walls, stable block, staff quarters and outbuildings, and entrance gates are separately listed, all at Grade II.